Duncan Hodge

 Duncan Hodge (born 18 August 1974) is a Scottish former internationalist rugby union player.
 He gained 26 full caps for Scotland.

 Playing career

 Hodge was born in Dumfries, Scotland and educated at Merchiston Castle School in Edinburgh.
 He went on to represent Durham as a student, competing in the same team as Will Greenwood and Tim Stimpson.

-As a 19-year-old he was given the choice of touring Zimbabwe and South Africa with Scotland's National Cricket team, or playing under-21 national rugby and completing his university exams..
-The latter was the only realistic choice for somebody who has already decided that he wanted to focus on a full-time career in sport.
+As a 19-year-old he was given the choice of touring Zimbabwe and South Africa with Scotland's National Cricket team, or playing under-21 national rugby and completing his university exams.
+Hodge chose the latter option as he had already decided that he wanted to focus on a full-time career in sport.

 He played for Watsonians until the creation of the Scottish Pro sides when he was contracted to play for Edinburgh Rugby.

 He played for Edinburgh Gunners twice sandwiched around a two-year spell with Leeds Tykes.
 His second season in Leeds was ruined by injury. where he only managed one league appearance that year.